mikenewbon/blender-studio/docs/architecture.md

 Collections in a film or a parent collection are sorted by their `order` attribute.

 ##### Asset ordering
-Assets in a collection are sorted by their `order` and `date_created` attribute.
-The `order` field is not required, there is also no constraint on it to enforce unequivocal ordering in a collection, hence the additional `date_created` field.
+Assets in a collection are sorted by their `order` and `name` attribute.
+The `order` field is not required, there is also no constraint on it to enforce unequivocal ordering in a collection, hence the additional `name` field.
 Maintaining consistent ordering is difficult, especially if the order of collections or asset changes, and it would be even more difficult with the above mentioned restrictions in place.
 It would be useful to have the `order` attributes in the entire collection reassigned automatically whenever a user changes the `order` of one asset.

 ##### Asset (model in films app) vs. StaticAsset (model in assets app)
 - Static Asset is more "low-level" and represents an uploaded file; we want to have a less generic model that could be extracted and reused in other apps (e.g. blog, training).
 Therefore Static Asset should not contain any relationships to other apps.
 - Asset contains the metadata, and represents the web page where the file (artwork, training video, etc.) is displayed.
 As a model in the 'films' app, asset may belong to a Collection, and is a part (leaf)